 The second top-tier wireless mouse, unsurprisingly, comes from Logitech.
 The G Pro Wireless (GPW) has been the benchmark for wireless mice since its release, not just because of how good the wireless sensor was, but for how light the whole chassis is.

 I’m putting the GPW alongside the Viper Ultimate because the two have very different shapes.
 If you want a wireless gaming mouse that sits more in the palm of your hand, the GPW is the way to go, whereas the Viper Ultimate has a flatter shape.
 The GPW has some slight advantages in battery life and responsiveness when waking up from hibernation, but that’s only when you move the mouse after its been idle.
 Both are absolute crackers when it comes to gaming.

 The GPW is also a little more affordable these days, having been on the market for longer.
-While the Viper Ultimate is pushing close to $250, you can get the G Pro Wireless for $195 from Umart today.
-That’s excellent bang for your buck, especially when you consider the super-long battery life and just how reliable the GPW is.
+While the Viper Ultimate is pushing close to $250, you can get the G Pro Wireless for $179 from Amazon today.
+That’s an excellent bang for your buck, especially when you consider the super-long battery life and just how reliable the GPW is.